Private.Ki Encryption Explained

 Beyond content encryption, Private.Ki employs obfuscation techniques to protect your privacy.
 We may add random padding to messages and use uniform timing intervals for network requests, which helps mask patterns like message size or sending frequency. his makes it harder for eavesdroppers to glean information from encrypted traffic (for instance, they cannot easily tell if you sent a large attachment or if you send messages on a schedule).

-We also maintain a strict no-log policy: we do not keep identifying logs of your usage or IP addresses (more on this in Data Safety & Transparency).
+We also maintain a strict no-log policy: We do not keep identifying logs of your usage or IP addresses (more on this in Data Safety & Transparency).